 It is calculated as follows:

-- the current worth of all acquired coin on the markets for this base currency.
+the current worth of all acquired coins on the markets for this base currency.

 Consider this example:

 A user has 1 BTC, 10 ETH and 5000 ADA in their wallet and is trading on Binance:ETHBTC and Binance:ADAETH, where 4 ETH was acquired on Binance:ETHBTC.